After you install the vinyl floor, it needs time to settle before you can walk on them. So, how soon can you walk on vinyl floors after installation?

-You should wait for 48 hours before walking on luxury vinyl planks especially if the planks were glued down to the subfloor.
-This is because the luxury vinyl planks take longer than usual to acclimate on the subfloor due to their rigid structure and heavier weight.
+You must wait 48 hours before walking on luxury vinyl planks (LVP), especially if they are glued down.
+That’s because the (LVP) takes longer to acclimate because of its rigid structure and heavier weight.

-It takes vinyl flooring between 24 hours and up to 4 days to settle.
-The time it takes for a vinyl floor to settle depends on the type, size, and weight of the vinyl floor.
+It takes vinyl flooring between 24 hours and 4 days to settle.
+The time it takes it to settle depends on its type, size, and weight.

-Here is a list of different types of vinyl flooring and how long they take to settle:
+Here is a list of different types of flooring and how long they take to settle: